Apesosmarc/Updatedblackjackgame/README.md

 - CSS
 - Javascript

 This project expanded on a simple text-based blackjack game I created in a REPL for my vanilla JS AltCademy project.
-Now fully visually and responsive.
+Now fully visually and responsive, hence Updatedblackjackgame.

 ## Notable Features:
 * Supports multi-deck Blackjack games.